floragunncom/search-guard-docs/_docs/removing_searchguard.md

 Disabling Search Guard requires a full cluster restart, since transport layer TLS will also be disabled.
 You don't need to remove the Search Guard specific settings from `elasticsearch.yml`.

-**Note: If you disable Search Guard, the Search Guard configuration index will also be exposed.
-Please use this feature carefully.**
+If you disable Search Guard, the Search Guard configuration index will also be exposed.
+Please use this feature carefully.
+{: .note .js-note .note-warning}

+## Removing Search Guard

 In order to remove Search Guard completely you need to